-4.5.1 INITIATING EEVENTS AND COMBINATION OF RARE EVENTS
+4.5.1 INITIATING EVENTS AND COMBINATION OF RARE EVENTS

-The Fukushima Dai-ichi NPP accident justifies the basic assumption of the ASAMPSA_E project of extending the scope of PSA Level 2 to include all operating modes, all events and hazards, and all relevant potential sources like e.g. the spent fuel pool.
+The Fukushima Dai-ichi accident justifies the basic assumption of the ASAMPSA_E project of extending the scope of PSA Level 2 to include all operating modes, all events and hazards, and all relevant potential sources like e.g. the spent fuel pool.
 Consequently, all PSA Level 1 end states at the interface to the PSA Level 2 should be transferred to and treated within Level 2.
 Specifically, PSA Level 1 states with containment failure prior to core damage, e.g. due to hazard impact, should routinely be transferred.
 Moreover, the grouping and binning of interface states should be made not only in consideration of severe accident phenomenology but also regarding severe accident management measures and event boundary conditions.
-Any grouping into such intermediary states should be done in a way that avoids the loss of information about sequence characteristics like initiating events, availability of components or measures, and boundary conditions of the sequence to the extent practicable.
+Any grouping into such intermediary states should be done in a way that avoid the loss of information about sequence characteristic like initiating event, availability of components or measures, and boundary conditions of the sequence to the extent practicable.
 Finally, screening of initiating events for the PSA should be done not only based on Level 1 risk metrics but also on adequate PSA Level 2 risk metrics including at least one metric for large releases and one for early release.

-4.5.2 SYSTEMS RELIABILITY AND CONDITIONAL UNAVAILABILITY FOR THE DID LEVELS
+4.5.2 SYSTEMS RELIABILITY AND CONDITIONAL UNAVAILABILITES FOR THE DID LEVELS

 PSA Level 2 models should be used to systematically analyse (mitigative) severe accident management measures in order to identify their limitations and potential weaknesses or areas for further improvement.
-Such analyses should be done for also (multiple) hazard impact scenarios and under consideration of the potential unavailability of off-site resources like power supply from the grid (off-site power supply) or unavailability of additional crisis response staff.
+Such analyses should be done for also (multiple) hazard impact scenarios and under consideration of the potential unavailability of off-site resources like power supply from the grid or additional crisis response staff.
 The degree of dependency of severe accident measures or systems to other (design basis) safety functions or measures, or to accident sequence boundary conditions, or even to other severe accident measures should be investigated.
 In particular, the effects of the unavailability of critically important instrumentation or measurements need to be considered.

 The analysis should be extended to likely detrimental or aggravating actions, which operators or crisis management staff might erroneously derive based on their knowledge, existing SAMG and the available information during the accident.

-Moreover, the scope of the accident sequence analyses should be extended until either a controlled state has been reached or until a state in which no additional releases is expected.
+Moreover, the scope of the accident sequence analyses should be extended until either a controlled state has been reached or until additional releases can show to be not relevant.
 In this respect, modelling of releases up to adequate release categories should be part of any PSA Level 2.
-Moreover, besides releases in the atmosphere also other release vectors (water, ground) should be considered.
+Moreover, besides aerial releases also other release vectors (water, ground) should be considered.
 Containment failure and containment failure modes need to be treated comprehensively for the different accidental scenarios.
 All relevant release pathways, including those opened e.g. by hazard impact, should be part of the model.